 15. Plan for discontinuity.
 While knowledge often builds on historical context, sometimes it needs new vocabulary or a new way to describe the problem.
 Don’t try to squeeze new ideas into old frameworks just because people know the old frameworks.
 Use analogy and metaphor to make connections, but if you create something new and it needs a new language, then invent one.
 Knowledge component: coach for recognizing the need for emergent vocabulary and frameworks.

 16. Realize even if you don’t ask for permission, you will eventually ask for permission.
-Even in an environment that leads with permission, at some point, a project may hit a spot where it needs to go ask permission to charge through an obstacle or leverage a newly discovered opportunity.
+Even in an environment that leads with permission, at some point, a project may hit a spot where it needs to ask for permission to charge through an obstacle or leverage a newly discovered opportunity.
 Innovation exists in the real world, even if it can feel like fantasy as the adrenaline of invention pumps through the team.
-When reality hits, embrace it, do what needs done and keep going.
+When reality hits, embrace it, do what needs doing, and keep going.
 Knowledge component: regularly discuss levels of support and a map of where inflection points may arrive.

 20. Bet everything.
-Knowledge management implies the eventual building of an execution model for any innovation, be it process, product or service.
+Knowledge management implies the eventual building of an execution model for any innovation, be it process, product, or service.
 Employing knowledge management implies knowing where you want to go, even if you aren’t sure of the path or the ultimate deliverable at the destination.
 KM also suggests that individuals and teams know how deep their resources go and how far they are willing to stretch those resources.
 Innovators often say they are willing to “bet everything” on something they believe in.
 Each individual needs to understand personally what everything means.
 Knowledge component: collaborative develop a list of how far people are willing to go for a project.

-Learn how to innovate (and teach others)
+Knowlege and Innovation: Learn how to innovate (and teach others)

 Innovation can also involve personal learning.
 That is one of the reasons Serious Insights offers its Agile Thinking workshop.
 Not all practitioners of innovation are as open as they might think.
 Techniques like scenario planning and the recognition and inclusion of uncertainty can help unlatch the locks that keep thinking more rigid.
 As Nassim Nicholas Taleb says, “humans can be extremely rational in ordinary circumstances.
 The minute you give them an MBA, though, they start using these forecasts and these financial tools in ways that contradict their own behavior.”
-Innovation requires rational thinking, and perhaps irrational thinking, but if the stringent tools of financial management get applied as taught to quantitative MBA students, they will suck the air out of the inspiration.
+Innovation requires rational thinking and perhaps irrational thinking, but if the stringent tools of financial management get applied as taught to quantitative MBA students, they will suck the air out of the inspiration.
 Agile Thinking seeks to help people unlearn the irrational constraints they internalize that force them to see all problems through the lens of a spreadsheet.